Adult-Gerontology Primary Care Nurse Practitioner Program

 World-Class Faculty Leaders in Education, Research, and Practice

-The faculty who teach in our program are not only experienced instructors and researchers, but also expert clinicians who maintain active practices in the community.
+Faculty that teach in our program are not only experienced instructors and researchers, but also expert clinicians who maintain active practices in the community.
 In addition to their teaching, research, and practice, faculty are actively involved in leadership roles at the state and national level.
 Living up to the title "leaders and the best," our faculty are actively involved in national organizations (e.g. NONPF, ANCC), using their expertise to help shape and advance the future of care and education.

 Diverse Practice Settings and Exposure to the Full Spectrum of Care